gcalderone/Gnuplot.jl/docs/src/basic.md

 ## Gnuplot scripts
 Besides exporting plots in a file **Gnuplot.jl** can also save a *script*, i.e. a file containing the minimum set of data and commands required to re-create a figure using just gnuplot.

-To generate a script for one of the example above use:
+To generate a script for one of the examples above use:
 ```julia
 save("script.gp")
 ```